Selection/ recruitment assessments

 When signing a selection and recruitment contract with us, you as the potential employer would receive two different reports:

 The first report is a specified job-fit report that details the candidates’ applicability for the chosen position.
 It details specific personality characteristics that would stand in the candidates’ favour and personality characteristics that would be considered weaknesses in relation to the job-fit.
-This report will only be seen by the employer and not the candidates.
+This report integrates all of the information, including information obtained from our own interview process.
+This Insights report would then detail the final recommendations regarding the candidates' suitability for a specific role.
+This report will only be seen by the HR Manager or employer and not the candidates.

 The second report is sent to the employer that can then be sent to the candidates.
 This report is a general feedback report that explains the candidate’s strengths and weaknesses, without exposing the job-fit characteristics.
 This report can be of personal benefit to the candidates, as it highlights areas of development and gives practical advice based on research.